xxfoundation/elixxir-docs/end_to_end.md

 client -> gateway -> mix cascade -> gateway

+This transport protocol does not require all communication parties to be online at the same time.
+Messages are queued for up to two weeks in the gateway persistent message storage.

 Later on, the recipient client can retrieve their messages by interacting with any of the gateways and querying the proper message IDs.
 These message IDs are generated deterministically